 What is the stereotype that most holds true?
 That we all believe we live in the best place in the world!
 California exceptionalism I guess.

 What is your favorite Golden State splurge?
 Alice Waters’ Chez Panisse, wine in Sonoma and Napa Valley, and IPA in Marin.
 Chez Panisse is simply amazing and the first choice for my wife and me.
 Napa and Sonoma are in our backyard and that is a great thing.
 Marin is home to amazing beers, including Lagunitas and Pond Farm Brewing Co.

 Time for a road trip.
 Where are you going?
 It’s time for Yosemite.
 We’re going to load it up when school gets out and head over Tioga Pass to Yosemite.
 Then we will carry on down to Tehachapi so my kids can hit [action sports facility] Woodward West.
 From there we will head to Malibu and Point Dume area for some surfing and to catch up with our friends in L.A.

 If you could decree an official state culinary experience, what would it be?
 Go fishing near Bolinas off Duxbury Reef to catch a few salmon and some Dungeness crab.
 Invite some friends over and boil the delicious crab in a big pot, throw some salmon on the grill, and drink IPAs.

 Best California song?
 “California Love” by Tupac.
 It gets the party going.
 Or “Estimated Prophet” by the Grateful Dead to give you some mental imagery of the state.

 How would your California dream day unfold?
 Run the Dipsea Trail to Bolinas at sunrise.
 Longboard by the jetty.
 Eat oysters for lunch in Point Reyes.
-Fly or drive to Squaw and spring ski on KT-22 until sunset.
+Fly or drive to Palisades Tahoe and spring ski on KT-22 until sunset.
 Après in the village.